How To Communicate In A Relationship?

 Understanding common barriers can help overcome them:

-• Filtering messages: Tone, volume, and body language alter meaning, but we don’t always perceive these cues accurately.
+• Filtering messages: Tone, volume, and body language alter the meaning of our messages, yet we don’t always understand these changes.

 Tips for Effective Relationship Communication